File my GST/HST return

 If you have an annual reporting period, you usually have to file your GST/HST return and pay the amount you owe no later than three months after the end of your fiscal year.

 Most individuals with business income have a December 31 fiscal year-end.
 If you are in that situation and you are an annual filer, you have to file your GST/HST return by June 15.
-However, you still have to pay your net GST/HST owing by April 30 to avoid penalties and interest.
+However, you still have to pay your net GST/HST by April 30 to avoid penalties and interest.

 You have to file a GST/HST return for every reporting period.
-If you have no business transactions in a reporting period and no net tax to remit, you have to file a nil return.
+If you have no business transactions in a reporting period and no net tax to remit, you still have to file a nil return.

 If you are closing your GST/HST account, you need to file a final return.

-Do you have to make a GST/HST payment?
+What if I have to make a GST/HST payment?

 To learn more, see Pay my GST/HST.

-Can you claim a GST/HST refund?
+Can I claim a GST/HST refund?

 If your net tax (line 109 of your GST/HST return) for a reporting period is a negative amount, you can claim a refund.